astroumd/lmtoy/docs/source/glossary.rst

       21".
 The beam separation is 27.8" for Sequoia.

     board
-      for LSR these are the roach boards (4).
+      for SLR these are the roach boards (4).
 For RSR they are called **chassis** (4).
 But in **RSR** board has also been used where **band** is meant, but there is a subtle difference where bands are ordered in frequency.